grnet/nfdhcpd/docs/index.rst

 * **DHCPv6**: ``ip6tables -t mangle -A PREROUTING -i tap+ -p udp --dport 547 -j NFQUEUE --queue-num 45``

-Using nfdhcpd for IPv6 in a bridged setup does not make any sense.
 The above example rules are placed by the package in `/etc/ferm/nfdhcpd.ferm`.
 In case you use ferm, this file should be included by `/etc/ferm/ferm.conf`.
 Otherwise an `rc.local` script can be used to issue those rules upon boot.